-Once you click on the Configure button, report manager will navigate you to a new page.
-You can use this page to schedule the snapshot.
+Once you click on the Configure button, the report manager will navigate you to a new page.
+You can use this page to schedule the SSRS snapshot.

 - Schedule Details: Use this section to schedule the report snapshot on Hourly, Daily, Weekly, Monthly, or Once in a lifetime.
 Don’t forget to mention the start time.